-6 Summary
+662 6 Summary

 In this work, six different WfMSs (AiiDA, CWL, doit, GWL, Nextflow and Snakemake) are studied.
 Their performance is evaluated based on a set of requirements derived from three typical user stories in the field of computational science and engineering.
-On the one hand, the user stories are focusing on facilitating the development process, and on the other hand on the possibility of reusing and reproducing results obtained using research software.
-The choice for one WfMS or the other is strongly subjective and depends on the particular application and the preferences of
+On the one hand, the user stories are focusing on facilitating the development process, and on the other hand on the possibility of

-^{5.} [pd 1]: AiiDA now has 3 points wrt Compute environment instead of 1, due to support for container technology since v2.1.

-^{6.} [pd 2]: Correction that Provenance has only two levels.
+Table 1: Evaluation of the considered workflow management systems.

-- its developers.
-The overview given in table 1 together with the assessments in section 5 may - only serve as a basis for an individual decision making. - 690 For researchers that want to start using a WfMS, an important factor is how easy it is to get a first - 691 workflow running.
-We note again that the evaluation criteria of the requirement for the ease of - 692 first use are difficult to measure objectively and refer to section 3.9 for what is considered easy - 693 to use in this work. pd For projects that are written in Python, a natural choice may be doit, which - 694 operates in Python and is easy to use for anyone familiar with the language.
-Another benefit - of this system is that one can use Python functions as processes, making it possible to easily - transfer data from one process to the other via memory without the need to write and read to - disk.
-In order to make a workflow portable, developers have to provide additional resources that - allow users to prepare their environment such that all software dependencies are met, prior to - 699 the workflow execution. - 700 To create portable workflows more easily, convenient tools are Nextflow or Snakemake, where - 701 one can specify the compute environment in terms of a conda environment file or a container - 702 image on a per-process basis.
-They require to learn a new domain-specific language, however, - 703 our assessment is that it is easy to get started as only little syntax has to be learned in order to get - 704 a first workflow running. - 705 The strengths of AiiDA are the native support for distributing the workload on different (registered) - machines, the comprehensive provenance tracking, and also the possibility to transfer data among - 707 processes without the creation of intermediate files. - 708 CWL has the benefit of being a language standard rather than a specific tool maintained by a - dedicated group of developers.
-This has led to a variety of tooling developed by the community - 710 as e. g. editors for visualizing and modifying workflows with a GUI.
-Moreover, the workflow - 711 description states the version of the standard in which it is written, such that any interpreter - 712 supporting this standard should execute it properly, which reduces the problem of version pinning - on the level of the workflow interpreter. - 714 Especially for larger workflows composed of processes that are still under development, and - are thus changing over time, it may be useful to rely on tools that allow to define the process - 716 interfaces by means of strongly-typed arguments.
-This can help to detect errors early on, e.g. by - 517 static type checkers.
-CWL and AiiDA support the definition of strongly-typed process interfaces. - 718 The rich set of options and features of these tools make them more difficult to learn, but at the - 719 same time expose a large number of possibilities.
+For researchers that want to start using a WfMS, an important factor is how easy it is to get a first workflow running.
+We note again that the evaluation criteria of the requirement for the ease of first use are difficult to measure objectively and refer to section 3.9 for what is considered easy to use in this work.
+For projects that are written in Python, a natural choice may be doit, which operates in Python and is easy to use for anyone familiar with the language.
+Another benefit of this system is that one can use Python functions as processes, making it possible to easily transfer data from one process to the other via memory without the need to write and read to disk.
+In order to make a workflow portable, developers have to provide additional resources that allow users to prepare their environment such that all software dependencies are met, prior to the workflow execution.

+To create portable workflows more easily, convenient tools are Nextflow or Snakemake, where one can specify the compute environment in terms of a conda environment file or a container image on a per-process basis.
+They require to learn a new domain-specific language, however, our assessment is that it is easy to get started as only little syntax has to be learned in order to get a first workflow running.

+The strengths of AiiDA are the native support for distributing the workload on different (registered) machines, the comprehensive provenance tracking, and also the possibility to transfer data among processes without the creation of intermediate files.

+CWL has the benefit of being a language standard rather than a specific tool maintained by a dedicated group of developers.
+This has led to a variety of tooling developed by the community as e. g. editors for visualizing and modifying workflows with a GUI.
+Moreover, the workflow description states the version of the standard in which it is written, such that any interpreter supporting this standard should execute it properly, which reduces the problem of version pinning

+- on the level of the workflow interpreter. - 695 Especially for larger workflows composed of processes that are still under development, and - are thus changing over time, it may be useful to rely on tools that allow to define the process - 697 interfaces by means of strongly-typed arguments.
+This can help to detect errors early on, e.g. by - 698 static type checkers.
+CWL and AiiDA support the definition of strongly-typed process interfaces. - 699 The rich set of options and features of these tools make them more difficult to learn, but at the - 700 same time expose a large number of possibilities.

-720 7 Outlook
+701 7 Outlook